mysql/mysql-utilities/doc/command/grep.rst

    Search for objects on a MySQL server by name or content.

-   This command class is used to search one or more MySQL server instances for objects where the name (or the contents of routines, triggers, or events) match a given pattern.
+   This command class searchs one or more MySQL server instances for objects where the name (or content) of routines, triggers, or events) matches a given pattern.

    .. method:: sql() -> string

-      This will return SQL code for executing the search in the form of a `SELECT`_ statement.
+      Return the SQL code for executing the search in the form of a `SELECT`_ statement.

    .. method:: execute(connections[, output=sys.output, connector=mysql.connector])